polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/alicebob.md

 > **Notes**
 >
-> * `Local node identity is: QmViTYm8Yr4yneyRGov9L87vLeVLoySFduVRNQ1d33WdXN` shows the node ID that
+> * `Local node identity is: QmViTYm8Yr4yneyRGov9L87vLeVLoySFduVRNQ1d33WdXN` shows the Peer ID that
 > Bob will need when booting from Alice's node.
-> * `Initializing Genesis block/state (state: 0x4faf…3aba, header-hash: 0x8855…e564)` tells which
+> * `Initializing Genesis block/state (state: 0x4a75…ea43, header-hash: 0x05e7…019e)` tells which
 > genesis block the node is using.
 Bob's node must have the same hashes or they will not connect
 > to one another.